 </html>

-You can see that <script> in which first we have selected an <p> element using document.querySelector() function and then use that variable to add the class “data,” If you run this file in the browser, you will see the following output.
+You can see that <script> where we first selected an <p> element using document.querySelector() function and then use that variable to add the class “data,” If you run this file in the browser, you will see the following output.

 That’s it.
 We successfully added a class to the element using element.classList.add() method.